AndreasChristensen89/salary_struggle/README.md

 - Add added specific img dimension in interviewer all and detail page for big boss due to image being wider
 - Add HTML tests
 - No links to other websites with high quality
-- Test email works for purchases on deployed site
-- Add all products and items to deployed site
 - Explain why this type of marketing was used